All posts

 Our tool, in case that wasn't obvious from the URL.

-• Place awareness: Reads your entire DataModel, including script source.
+• Place awareness: Reads your DataModel, including script source.
 Edits in place rather than dumping fresh code.

 Roblox AI Assistant (first-party)